 EASY CLASSIC FRENCH DUCK À L’ORANGE RECIPE

-My easy version is a return to the classics.
 Click here to watch my video recipe.

 Easy Classic French Duck à l'Orange, My Method

 Because of its richness, duck à l'orange always has a celebratory feel to it.
 My 9-year-old son Beau licks his lips in anticipation when he knows that I am making it for lunch.
-Many chefs recommend roasting 2 ducks for 4 people but I find that too much.
+Many chefs recommend roasting 2 ducks for 4 people, but I find that too much.
 I usually serve 4 to 6 people on 1 duck.
 At the end of the recipe, I offer 3 easy variations on the basic theme.
 Be sure to give them all a try.

-Prep Time 15 minutes
+Prep Time: 15 minutes

 Cook Time 3 hours